 Using this, you can transform relatively simple, boring effects into wild performance flair by playing with the frequency, resonance, and envelope controls.

-Gate Splytter – This one is fun.
+This Advanced Splytterz is fun.
 It splits audio into two chains, one with material above and one with material below an adjustable gate threshold.
 Make sure to set the threshold so that the audio is flickering between both chains (solo or pan a chain to hear the gating action).
 You can then add different effects to each (example: add a reverb to only the gated chain; then reverb will not be triggered by the louder transients and only reverberate during the quieter moments).

 Additional controls allow you to control level and panning of each chain as well as narrow the low chain’s width, and to select between a gradual or a steep crossover.